 In the latter's case he reworked some of the houses at the bottom of the Lane.
-He also used materials from a French Jesuit educational institution, installed in Hales Place overlooking the city in St Stephens and which was sold off in 1928, to build concrete houses at the top of the lane on the land which he had bought from Dr Vipan.
+He also used materials from a French Jesuit educational institution, installed in Hales Place over looking the city in St Stephens and which was sold off in 1928, to build concrete houses at the top of the lane on the land which he had bought from Dr Vipan.
 He also sold off a certain amount in the second half of the decade to a former miner called Troup.
 Tolputt was also known as a 'dealer' and went round the streets buying and selling.
 He probably used a shed known as the 'Old Tabernacle' as one of his workshops.
 This was situated in what was then nicknamed the Red Road - the inlet leading to Guest's farm - because, as can still just be seen, it was surfaced with red bricks and dust.
 His main residence was eventually in 'St Omer', now no 59, part of which he once rented out.
 William Boughton, who was to be a pillar of the Community from the 1930s, was also a builder and erected his own house.

-The third reason for development was that it was proving very hard to make a go of market gardening.
-When people moved in the area was "rough, wild and open" with few facilities so it had to be fully cleared and made ready for vegetable produce.
+The third, and equally important reason, for development was that it was proving very hard to make a go of market gardening.
+When people moved in the area was described as "rough, wild and open" with few facilities so it had to be fully cleared and made ready for vegetable produce.
 But this needed water, which was not easily available, save for one or two wells and these were not always available for general use.
 For a while, in fact, water had to be lugged up on carts from the waterworks whether for plants or for work on the houses being erected.
 And it was often touch and go as to whether the plants got enough water.
 The first houses thus had large rain water tanks with crude filters on their roofs to provide their water.
-Life in Thanington High Lanes then really did need a pioneering spirit.
+Life in the two new lanes really did need a pioneering spirit.
 And charity grants suggest that, no more than the Ashford Road area, was it a very prosperous place.
-Some residents who remembered those days looked back on it as an extremely hard and difficult period.
+Some residents who remembered those days certainly looked back on it as an extremely hard and difficult period.

-This helps to explain why there were so few facilities in the area.
-Indeed, such was the lack of services in the Lanes that residents said it was called Thanington Without because it was without all the things they wanted.
+This deprivation helps to explain why there were so few facilities in the area.
+Indeed, such was the lack of services in the Lanes that residents claimed that it was called Thanington Without because it was without all the things they wanted.
 It did, from 1927, have a shop but not much else.
 The shop, known as May Cottage Stores was a wooden hut in the front garden of 'Maycott' or what is now 34 New House Lane.
-Prior to the
+Prior to the Second World War this was run by Mrs J. Austen (mother of Doris Boughton) and her husband Victor, a victim of a gas attack in the 'trenches'.
+There was also a library of kinds nearby, open for an hour on Tuesday evenings in the old Mission Hall in Hollow Lane, which was situated opposite the entrance to Hollowmede.